...at the School of Medicine

 Look up other people in the University Directory.

-Since 1989, the Case Western Reserve University School of Medicine (CWRU) has conducted a six-week summer enrollment program designed to assist capable and highly motivated minority students in preparing for a career in medicine and in dentistry.
-The free Case Summer Medical Dental Education Program (SMDEP) is designed to enrich students who are completing their freshman or sophomore year of college and are considering professional careers in medicine and dentistry.
+Since 1989, the Case Western Reserve University School of Medicine (CWRU) has conducted a six-week summer program designed to assist capable and highly motivated underepresented students in preparing for a career in medicine and in dentistry.
+The Case Summer Medical Dental Education Program (SMDEP) is free and is designed to enrich students who are completing their freshman or sophomore year of college and are considering professional careers in medicine, dentistry and other health professions.
 SMDEP targets students from communities that are historically underrepresented in medicine and dentistry: African Americans, Latinos, Native Americans, and others who are economically disadvantaged.
 All are welcome to apply.

-For more than two decades, the Case SMDEP has helped committed students prepare for medical school, and more recently dental school as well.
+For 25 years, Case SMDEP has helped committed students prepare for medical school, and more recently dental school as well.

 SMDEP is a free six-week summer program, offering eligible students intensive and personalized medical and dental school preparation.
 In addition, students get a look at their future in either field by shadowing physicians and dentists in their clinical environment at a busy teaching hospital.
 A well established and well respected academic enrichment program, SMDEP is offered at eleven other sites around the country.

 SMDEP (previously known as Minority Medical Education Program) celebrated its 25th anniversary on December 3-6, 2014, with all 12 SMDEP sites at the SMDEP annual conference held in Washington DC.
 CWRU School of Medicine is one of few universities that offered SMDEP since its creation, 25 years ago.